 - VARs transfer the burden of needing tons of IT knowledge from your company to theirs.
 This means you don’t need to spend your time researching the solutions available, getting trained, attending conferences, and so on.
 They absorb this burden and cost and you are provided with quick, detailed and accurate knowledge on-demand as a service.
 Want to know what server is right for you?
 A thirty minute meeting with your VAR might save you 30 days of research and lost billables.

 - VARs have a more thorough understanding of all of the moving pieces in your office, not just the piece you’re buying today.
-A thorough understanding of the hardware, software and services in place, and how each complements the other, is especially vital for large projects such as practice management or accounting software suites.
+A thorough understanding of the hardware, software, and services in place, and how each complements the other, is especially vital for large projects such as practice management or accounting software implementations.
 Here, you don’t lose a couple grand with a poor decision, you lose a couple hundred grand.

 Aren’t VARs just “middle men”?

 Some people think of VARs as the “middle man”.
 It is true, in a sense, that VARs are middle men related to the sale of business software products like Amicus or Time Matters or hardware products like Dell servers.
-That said, however, middle men play an essential role in both the software acquisition process and the economy as a whole.
+That said, however, middle men play an essential role in both the IT acquisition process and the economy as a whole.